 Since this is not a cheap product, the components are from the high-end category.
 This means that there are no conventional stepper motors used.
 As you know, stepper motors are all too standard and cheap.
-That’s why nearly every vinyl cutter, which is under $300, is powered by these motors.
+That’s why nearly every vinyl cutter, which is cheaper, is powered by these motors.

 There’s nothing wrong with stepper motors.
 They do a good enough job.
 Since they are steppers, they are louder and slower than their servo counterparts.

 When I first experienced a servo motor cutting vinyl, I was like: What’s that sound?
 Exactly.
 It was so quiet.
 If I would put a Silhouette machine next to it, the difference is out of this world.

 As you have seen, the Graphtec CE6000-60 reaches the top speed of 35 inches/second.
 The bigger machine the 120 has a high speed of 39.99 inches/second.
 That’s close to lightning speed.
 No wonder if you are working on large surfaces like these, speed is essential.

 Here’s a hot tip for you.
 If you consider buying a commercial-grade machine, make sure it has servo motors.
 Yes, it will cost you more initially.
 But nothing compares to the speed and the quietness of those motors.

 If you can make big jobs faster than it’s all worth it.

 The cutting force for the Graphtec CE6000 is set at 350g.
 It’s a sufficiently strong cutting force.
 We’re talking about vinyl and maybe paper, not balsa wood or chipboard.

 In most cases, you will be using 100g as a cutting force.
 You see, if you apply way too much force, you cut through the material and scratch your machine.
 Everybody wants to avoid that scenario.